pygae/galgebra/doc/galgebra_guide.rst

 Instantiating a Multi-linear Functions (Tensors)
 ------------------------------------------------

-The mathematical background for multi-linear functions is in section [MLtrans].
+The mathematical background for multi-linear functions is in section :ref:`MLtrans`.
 To instantiate a multi-linear function use

 ``Mlt(self, f, Ga, nargs=None, fct=False)``